breuderink/breuderink.github.io/_posts/2019-05-28-free-energy-principle.md

 ---
 layout: post
-title:  Free energy principle
+title:  The free energy principle
-categories: papers, embedded
+categories: [learning, information theory]
 ---

 When I stumbled on Friston's free energy principle (FEP) and active inference it